yidas/python-worker-dispatcher/README.md

 ![Mode Explanation](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/yidas/python-worker-dispatcher/main/img/mode-explanation.planuml&v=1)

 The suitable application scenarios are as follows:
+- **default**:
-- default: Suitable for asynchronous I/O tasks.
+  Suitable for asynchronous I/O tasks.
 Using too many workers (threads) may lead to significant context switching on a CPU core, which can degrade performance.
+- **use_processing**:
-- use_processing: Suitable for CPU-intensive tasks.
+  Intended for CPU-intensive tasks.
 Using too many workers (processes) may slow down initialization and increase memory usage accordingly.
+- **parallel_processing**:
-- parallel_processing: Suitable for tasks that fully utilize the CPU with many workers in `frequency_mode`, maintaining both performance and resources.
+  Optimized for tasks that fully utilize the CPU with many workers in `frequency_mode`, maintaining both performance and resources.